-Showing the value of SEO is a vital part of any search professionals role.
+Showing the value of SEO is a vital part of any consultants role.

 For a large number of industries, the impact of lockdown and COVID-19 has made search-demand either plummet ? or skyrocket ?.

 During times of high demand, it can bring into question whether the improvement in organic traffic is due to the SEO you've been doing, or an increase in users searching for a product/service.